dipankardas011/dipankardas-portfolio/content/diary/Sep24.md

 description = "Let's talk about my September 2024"
 +++

+# Date 2024-09-25
+* learning about positional and keyword arguments in python
+* wordpress caching and performance optimization (page cache, object cache, opcode cache)
+* reading about how to write better terraform  like when to use for_each and count

 # Date 2024-09-24
 * completed 2 books
 * learning how to write better tweeraform code which is environment aware